Hisense A6N vs Samsung DU8002 (IPS)

 Hisense A6N

-The quality of HDR effect on the A6N unfortunately does not impress.
-A peak brightness of 250 nits does not allow for spectacular effects, and HDR appears rather dull, resembling more of a standard SDR.
-This situation will not satisfy more demanding users who want to enjoy high-quality film materials.
-Additionally, the colour gamut coverage is also not very impressive – DCI-P3 at 82% is an average result that does not allow for full enjoyment of vibrant colours in HDR materials.
+The HDR performance on A6N is unfortunately underwhelming.
+A peak brightness of just 250 nits doesn't allow for spectacular highlights, and HDR looks rather washed out, more like standard SDR.
+This won't satisfy more demanding users who want to enjoy high-quality film content.
+Additionally, colour gamut coverage isn't very impressive either, with DCI-P3 at 82% being a mediocre result that doesn't let you fully enjoy vibrant colours in HDR material.

 The HDR effect on the DU8002 television leaves much to be desired.
 A brightness level of 300 nits is unable to provide a true high dynamic range experience, making the content viewed resemble more standard SDR than impressive HDR.
 Scenes that should dazzle with brilliance and detail appear muted and lack depth.
 Nevertheless, the television deserves praise for its high coverage of the DCI-P3 colour palette at 92%.
 This allows for vibrant and saturated colours, which may please viewers who prefer rich tones, even if the HDR effect does not fully meet expectations.